SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

    ![04](./Images/43.png)

-1. In the menu hub on the left, navigate back to the **workspace**.
+1. In the menu hub on the left pane, navigate back to your **workspace**.
 Notice that you now have three items saved in your workspace: your data warehouse, its semantic model (default), and the report you created.

    ![Screenshot of the workspace with the three items listed.](./Images/workspace-items1.png)

 ### Summary

-In this exercise, you have created a data warehouse that contains multiple tables.
-You used SQL to insert data into the tables and query them. and also used the visual query tool.
-Finally, you enhanced the data model for the data warehouse's default dataset and used it as the source for a report.
+In this exercise, you

+-  Created a data warehouse containing multiple related tables.
+- Used SQL to:
+    - Insert data into the tables.
+    - Query the data for analysis.
+- Leveraged the visual query tool to explore and transform the data.
+- Enhanced the data model for the default dataset in the data warehouse.
+- Used the enhanced dataset as the source for building a report.

 ### You have successfully completed the exercise.
-Click on Next >> to proceed with the next exercise.
+Click on Next >> to proceed with next exercise.